 - Driver: As one of the most prominent roles in motorsport, drivers operate race cars and participate in competitions.

 - Mechanic: Ensuring race cars are in prime condition for races, mechanics maintain and repair these high-performance vehicles.

 - Marketing and PR: Professionals in this field promote teams, events, and sponsors across various media outlets.

 - Event coordinator: Responsible for organising and overseeing motorsport events, these coordinators handle logistics, scheduling, ticket sales, and fan interaction.

 While motorsport has many different roles, breaking into the industry can be challenging.
 Here are some tips on how to get started:

-- Gain relevant education and experience: Many jobs in motorsport require specialised education and experience, such as a degree in engineering or experience working in a garage or workshop.
+- Gain relevant education and experience: Many jobs in motorsport require specialised education and experience, usually a degree in engineering or experience working in a garage or workshop.

-- Be persistent: Landing a job in motorsport can be a long and challenging process.
+- Be persistent: Landing a job in motorsport really can be a long and challenging process.
 Keep going even if you don’t get the first job you apply for.
-Keep building your skills and experience, and keep applying for new opportunities.
+Build your skills and experience, and keep applying for new opportunities.

-Jobs in motorsport can be incredibly rewarding and fulfilling, and you can build a successful career in this exciting field but you must remain persist, determined and full of self belief.
+Jobs in motorsport can be so very rewarding and fulfilling, and you can build a successful career in this exciting field but you must remain persistent, determined and full of self belief.
 Good luck!